 - 9) The address learning optimizations described elsewhere and now incorporated in P802.1ad still apply.
-Where address learning for frames on one VLAN in the SVS would not affect forwarding for the others through a given bridge, those addresses do not have to be learnt by that bridge. - 10)Although the costs of each link need to be the same for all trees supporting a given SVS, costs for each SVS can be different, thus providing load balancing capability between SVSs. - 11)Spanning tree configuration is independent of the number of end stations, so the dynamics of bridging remain unchanged. - 12) While an SVS has been described as being fully connected, its inter-connectivity can be subsetted in the same way as for pairwise shared learning VLANs, if that is desired.
-A number of useful and interesting configurations are possible. - 13)The number of VLANs and trees used scales linearly with the number of MSST bridges, unlike solutions that use VLANs to mimic point-to-point circuits.
-So with 32 or 64 trees we can put together a quite impressive network core.
+Where address learning for frames with one VID would not affect forwarding for the others through a given bridge, those addresses do not have to be learnt by that bridge. - 10)Although the costs of each link need to be the same for all trees supporting a given VLAN, costs for each VLAN can differ, providing load balancing between VLANs. - 11)Spanning tree configuration is independent of the number of end stations, so the dynamics of bridging remain unchanged. - 12)While a Shortest Path VLAN has been described as being fully connected, its inter-connectivity can be subsetted in the same way as for pairwise shared learning VLANs, if that is desired.
+A number of useful and interesting configurations are possible. - 13)The number of VIDs and trees used scales linearly with the number of Shortest Path Bridges, unlike the use of VLANs to mimic point-to-point circuits.
+With 32 or 64 trees we can construct an impressive network core.

-The total number of end stations that a given MSST region can support with shortest path networking is therefore somewhere between the maximum supportable by a single bridge, and that number multiplied by the number of SVS regions.
-For high end bridges, and without expending much additional effort on MSTP enhancements, that number is probably somewhere between one hundred thousand and three million.

-In practice the real scalability of MSST is likely to be limited by the scale desired in network applications where the restriction to equal link costs for all VLANs in an SVS is not burdensome.
-Clearly it is more difficult to reconfigure the path taken from one MSST bridge to another, while leaving everything else in the network unchanged, than it is to manage MPLS routes †1.
-Network technology cannot be usefully compared without reference to its real use, so the desire to enhance the scalability of MSST beyond that easily achieved (probably in the region of 32 to 64 SVS members in a general mesh, although 256 on a ring should be fairly easy) should be driven by application requirements.
+The total number of end stations that a given shortest path bridging region can support is therefore somewhere between the maximum supportable by a single bridge, and that number multiplied by the number of VLANs.
+For high end bridges, without expending much additional effort on MSTP enhancements, that number is probably somewhere between one hundred thousand and three million.
+In practice the real scalability of shortest path bridging is likely to be limited by the scale desired in network applications where the restriction to symmetric paths for all traffic in any one VLAN is not burdensome.
+Clearly it is more difficult to reconfigure the path taken from one bridge to another, while leaving everything else in the network unchanged, than it is to manage MPLS routes †1.
+Network technology cannot be usefully compared without reference to its real use, so the desire to enhance the scalability of shortest path technology beyond that easily achieved (probably in the region of 32 to 64 bridges in a general mesh, although 256 on a ring is easy) should be driven by application requirements.

-High bandwidth connection of a few hundred or a few thousand compute or file servers in a data center is one potential application, although the bandwidth requirements probably need to be in excess of 200 Gb/s, and not readily localized, for anything other than a simple redundant star using a pair of very large switches to be needed †2.
+High bandwidth connection of a few thousand compute or file servers in a data center is one potential application, although the bandwidth requirements probably need to be in excess of 200 Gb/s, and not readily localized, for anything other than a simple redundant star using a pair of very large switches to be needed †2.
 One solution to such a high but simple bandwidth problem might be a larger version †3 of the network illustrated by Figure 3.